hustlzp/Flask-Boost/README.md

 ####Init project files

-Copy all files inside `proj` folder to your project root path.
+Copy all files inside `project` folder to your project root path.

-Rename folder `proj` to your real project name.

-Rename all the `proj` in codes to your real project name.
+Rename all the `#{project}` in codes to your real project name.

 Copy `config/development_sample.py` to `config/development.py` and update config as needed.